physicianscientists/south-regional-conference/README.md

-# 2025 APSA South Regional Conference
+# 2026 APSA Eastern-Atlantic Student Research Forum (ESRF)

-## Host: Baylor College of Medicine
+## Host: University of Miami Miller School of Medicine

 The official APSA South Regional Conference website can be found here: (work in progress)